SalmaAyoubi22/CyberSecurity/BookingSystem-Phase 1/Testing Report.md

 ### **Purpose of the Report**
 This report summarizes the penetration testing performed on the user registration module of the Booking System (Phase 1).
-The objective was to uncover potential security vulnerabilities and assess compliance with security best practices, with a specific focus on input validation and data encryption mechanisms.
+The objective was to uncover potential security vulnerabilities and assess compliance with best practices, specifically focusing on input validation and data encryption mechanisms.

 ### **Testing Schedule and Environment**
 - **Testing Date:** 25-04-2025